Child development: Parasites

 Diarrhea caused by the parasitic disease Giardiasis is associated with lower IQ.
-Parasitic worms (helminths) are associated with nutritional deficiencies that are known to be a risk to child development.
-In particular, intestinal parasitism being one of the most neglected tropical diseases in the developed world.
-Harboring of this parasite could adverse several health implications in children affecting childhood development and morbidity.
-Prolongued exposure to faecally-transmitted infections (FTIs), including environmental enteropathy, other intestinal infections, and parasites during early childhood can lead to irreversible stunting.
-Reducing the prevalence of the parasite can be a benefit in child growth, development, and educational outcome.
+Parasitic worms (helminths) are associated with nutritional deficiencies known to be a risk to child development.
+Intestinal parasitism is one of the most neglected tropical diseases in the developed world, and harboring of this parasite could have several health implications in children that negatively affect childhood development and morbidity.
+Prolonged exposure to faecally-transmitted infections, including environmental enteropathy, other intestinal infections, and parasites during early childhood can lead to irreversible stunting.
+Reducing the prevalence of these parasites can be a benefit in child growth, development, and educational outcome.

-Poisoning
+Toxin exposure

-High levels of lead in the blood is associated with attention deficits, while arsenic poisoning has a negative effect on verbal and full Intelligence Quotient IQ.
+High levels of lead in the blood is associated with attention deficits, while arsenic poisoning has a negative effect on both verbal IQ and on total intelligence quotient.
 Manganese poisoning due to levels in drinking water is also associated with a reduced IQ of 6.2 points between the highest and lowest level of poisoning.

 Prenatal exposure to various pesticides including organophosphates, and chlorpyrifos has also been linked to reduced IQ score.
 Organophosphates have been specifically linked to poorer working memory, verbal comprehension, perceptual reasoning and processing speed.

 Other

-Cognitive development is related to childhood exposure to violence and trauma, including spousal abuse between the parents and sexual abuse.
+Intrauterine growth restriction is associated with learning deficits in childhood, and as such, is related to lower IQ.
+Cognitive development can also be harmed by childhood exposure to violence and trauma, including spousal abuse between the parents and sexual abuse.

-Intrauterine growth retardation is associated with learning deficits in childhood, and as such, is related to lower IQ.

 Neglect

-When a child is unable to meet their developmental goals, because they have not been provided with the correct amount of care, stimulation or nutrition this situation is commonly referred to as child neglect.
-It is the most widespread form of child abuse.
-Neglect accounted for 78% of all child abuse cases in the United States in 2010 alone.
-Scientific studies show that exposure to child neglect can have lifelong consequences for children.
+When a child is unable to meet their developmental goals because they have not been provided with the correct amount of care, stimulation or nutrition this situation is commonly referred to as child neglect.
+It is the most widespread form of child abuse, accounting for 78% of all child abuse cases in the United States in 2010 alone.
+Scientific studies show that child neglect can have lifelong consequences for children.